Frequently Asked Questions

 Admission to the Radiographic Sciences Program is competitive.
 Students

-will be evaluated using grades in preprofessional/prerequisite course, and
+will be evaluated using grades in preprofessional/prerequisite courses, and

 Completion of the admission procedures to the university